 Almost all 19th-century mining was underground, and colonial men, used to a footloose, independent life, did not easily adjust to underground mining.
 Those who took up mining in New Zealand tended to be immigrants – at first from the copper- and tin-mining areas of Cornwall and Devon, and then from coal-mining areas in Northumberland, Durham, Yorkshire and Wales.
 Many brought with them traditions of trade unionism and Methodism.
 In the early 20th century a number came from the Australian fields, while the expansion of the Waikato fields after the First World War attracted Māori workers into the mines.

 Given their backgrounds, it is unsurprising that the early miners used traditional techniques to extract coal.
 At first this involved picks and shovels.
-Seams of coal were mined using the ‘bord and pillar’ method – sections were extracted leaving a pillar to hold up the roof, then the pillar was attacked as the miners retreated towards the entrance.
+Seams of coal were mined using the ‘bord and pillar’ method – sections were extracted leaving pillars to hold up the roof, then the pillars were partly removed as the miners retreated towards the entrance.